 As such, the SD Act now includes a definition of ‘harassment on the ground of sex’, which states that a person harasses another on the grounds of sex if:

-- An individual engages in unwelcome conduct of a seriously demeaning nature by reason of another person’s sex, or by reason of the characteristics which generally relate to or are imputed to persons of the same sex of the person harassed.
+- An individual engages in unwelcome conduct of a seriously demeaning nature by reason of another person’s sex, or by reason of the characteristics which generally relate to or are imputed to persons of the same sex of the person harassed; and

-- Or, if an individual engages in the above conduct in circumstances where a reasonable person would have anticipated the person harassed would be offended, humiliated, or intimidated.
+- A reasonable person would have anticipated the person harassed would be offended, humiliated, or intimidated.

 In other words, if the harassment is on the grounds of someone’s sex, the harassment does not need to be sexual in nature to be unlawful.
 Harassment that is sexual in nature would include lewd comments about someone’s appearance, unwanted sexual advances, etc. On the other hand, harassment that is on the grounds of sex may include sexist remarks, which, for example, imply that certain tasks are strictly ‘men’s work’ or ‘women’s work’.

 Victimisation – The Respect at Work Act has clarified the current case law to ensure that an individual who is ‘victimised’ because, for example, they make a complaint relating to sexual harassment, can make a civil claim under the SD Act.
 These provisions are in addition to the current provisions which allow an individual to make a criminal complaint under the SD Act.
 Amendments have also been made to the AHRC Act to facilitate these changes.